cyberjunky/home-assistant-toon_smartmeter/README.md

 More information about rooting your TOON can be found here:
 [Eneco TOON as Domotica controller](http://www.domoticaforum.eu/viewforum.php?f=87)

-### Installation
+## Installation

-## HACS - Recommended
+### HACS - Recommended
-- Have [HACS](https://hacs.xyz) installed, this will allow you to easily update.
+- Have [HACS](https://hacs.xyz) installed, this will allow you to easily manage and track updates.
-- Add `https://github.com/cyberjunky/home-assistant-toon_smartmeter` as a [custom repository](https://hacs.xyz/docs/navigation/repository) with Type: Integration
+- Search for 'TOON Smart Meter'.
-- Click Install under "TOON Smart Meter" integration.
+- Click Install below the found integration.
+- Configure using the configuration instructions below.
 - Restart Home-Assistant.

-## Manual
+### Manual
 - Copy directory `custom_components/toon_smartmeter` to your `<config dir>/custom_components` directory.
 - Configure with config below.
 - Restart Home-Assistant.